mauropalsgraaf/fpscala-workshop/workshop.md

 def length[A](list: List[A]): Int = foldLeft(list)(0)((b, _) => b + 1)
 ```

 But, we can go even further!
-Remember the tree?
+We might also want to know the "length" of a tree, better called the number of nodes of a tree.
 Isn't it weird that we are not able to compute the length of a tree?
-To do so, I need to write a new function..
+To do so, We need to write a new function..
 Bummer!
 I wish there was something called.... typeclasses!
 There is a special typeclass that we can use perfectly suited for our needs.
 Take another look at our length function written with foldLeft.
-The problem is the hardcoded type-constructor that we can fold.
-The foldable typeclass looks like this:
+The problem is the hardcoded type-constructor (in this case List) that we can fold.
+We should be able to reuse this function for everything that have a foldLeft function, right?
+Let's look at foldable.
+It looks like this.

 ```
 trait Foldable[F[_]] {
 	def foldLeft[A, B](fa: F[A])(z: B)(f: (B, A) => B): B
+	def foldRight[A, B](fa: F[A])(z: B)(f: (A, B) => B): B
 }
 ```